PeterNaydenov/fsm/README.md

  [ 'stopped', 'activate', 'active', 'fnActivate' ]
  // Read this transition condition like:
  /**
-  *  When state is 'stopped' and external input 'activate' comes, transition 'fnActivate' will be executed.
+  *  When state is 'stopped' and action 'activate' comes, transition 'fnActivate' will be executed.
 On success state will become 'active'.
 No chain-actions are defined.
   */
  ```